mrvuit/BitcointalkExtension/README.md

 # Bitcointalk Extension
-Extension specific to Bitcointalk - Synthesis script, all in one Bitcointalk Forum launched in 2010, the speed of upgrading is quite slow.
+Extension specific to Bitcointalk - Synthesis script, all in one.

+Bitcointalk Forum launched in 2010, the speed of upgrading is quite slow.
 Therefore, when possible users tend to create userscripts to simlify things and improve their own experiences in the forum.
 This extension summarizes the features that members prefer, making it easier for users to use the Bitcointalk website.